Named Entity Recognition (NER)

 • Are there any products mentioned in complaints or reviews?

-• Does the tweet contain any names of a person/companies?
+• Does the tweet contain any names of a person/company?
 Does the tweet contain this person’s/company’s location?

 This article will help understand and build named entity recognizers with NLTK and SpaCy, to identify the names of things, such as persons, organizations, or locations in the raw text.
 Let’s get started!